Skip to main content

 • Expense Tracking: Monitors and categorizes expenses to help manage budgets and control costs.

 • Inventory Management: Keeps track of stock levels and automates reordering to prevent shortages or overstocking.
+This is highly beneficial if you operate in the direct sales space rather than ecommerce.

 • Multi-Currency Support: Allows transactions in various currencies, which is essential for businesses operating internationally.